microsoft/unilm/kosmos-2.5/README.md

 <sub>More model outputs can be found in the "[CASES.md](./CASES.md)"</sub>

 ## News
+- Aug 2024: 🔥We have released **Kosmos-2.5-CHAT**, a model capable of handling Visual Question Answering (VQA) tasks.
+The checkpoint will be made available soon.
+For more details, please refer to the [paper](https://arxiv.org/abs/2309.11419).
+- Aug 2024: 🔥Kosmos-2.5 will soon be integrated into Hugging Face.
+Until the official integration, you can use this temporary [repo](https://github.com/tic-top/transformers.git).
+Please refer to this [link](https://huggingface.co/microsoft/kosmos-2.5) for more information.
-- May 2024: 🔥We've open-sourced the checkpoint and inference code of Kosmos-2.5, This checkpoint has been trained for more steps than the one reported in the paper.
+- May 2024: We've open-sourced the checkpoint and inference code of Kosmos-2.5, This checkpoint has been trained for more steps than the one reported in the paper.
 - Sep 2023: We release the **Kosmos-2.5: A Multimodal Literate Model** paper.
 Checkout the [paper](https://arxiv.org/abs/2309.11419).

 ## Checkpoints